 The Stream on Google Classroom is your landing page for you class but it is NOT your class website.
 It is NOT intended to be a place to organize your work, resources or announcements.
 In fact, you have very little control over organizing the Stream.
 Using on Stream on Google Classroom is something you plan for intentionally in order to reap the benefits.
 Here are some tips on using the Stream on Google Classroom.

-The Stream is your Social Space
+The Stream is Your Social Space

 ESPECIALLY as we move to remote learning it is essential that we create community and interactions in the digital space.
 The Stream is where we interact with students more casually.
 Where they can post a question.